zaidcareem/tower-of-hanoi-javafx/README.md

   1) No larger disk can be placed on top of a smaller disk.
   2) Only 1 disk can be moved at a time.

-This is a project done in IntelliJ IDEA Community Edition 2021

 ##### Other :

-Use the change no:of discs option if you want to restart the game before your complete it.
+- Use the change no:of discs option if you want to restart the game before your complete it.

+- This is a project done in IntelliJ IDEA Community Edition 2021